DarkestSoul1992/DarkestSoul1992/README.md

 - 👋 Hi, I’m @TheAlmostGenius
 - 👀 I’m interested in ...
-Coding and Electronic design.
+Programming and Electrical design.
 - 🌱 I’m currently learning ...
-CUPL, 6502 Assembly and C#.
+CUPL and 6502 Assembly.
 - 💞️ I’m looking to collaborate on ...
-Projects involving C, C++, Assembly and Electronic Design.
+Projects involving C, C++, C#, 6502 or x86 Assembly and Electrical Engineering designs.
 - 📫 How to reach me on...
-Discord: DarkestSoul1992#2573
-                            Twitch, YouTube, Xbox, Steam: DarkestSoul1992
-                            Twitter: @TheAlmostGenius
-                            Facebook: @DarkestSoul1992
+Check my [Website](https://thealmostgenius.geekgalaxy.com) for my social media links.
 <!---
 TheAlmostGenius/TheAlmostGenius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.